-ARH 218 Art and Archaeology of Egypt and the Near East: Overview of the major art historical and architectural monuments of ancient Egypt and the Near East.
+ARH 212 Special Studies: Ancient and Medieval.
+Studies on topics of Ancient or Medieval Art and Archaeology.
+Topics, geographic regions, and chronology vary by course.
+Suitable for non-majors.
+May be repeated for credit where there is not topical overlap.
+ARH 213 Art and Archaeology of Egypt and the Near East.
+Overview of the major art historical and architectural monuments of ancient Egypt and the Near East.
 Themes include artistic canons, pyramids, royal art, art of daily life and death, temple and tomb architecture.
-Legacy to the art of classical
+Legacy to the art of classical Greece noted throughout.